jsfuentes/Code-Cheatsheet/JS/React/redux/redux_toolkit.md

 yarn add react-redux @reduxjs/toolkit
 ```

-includes the Redux core, as well as other key packages like(Redux Thunk and Reselect) and helper functions
+includes the Redux core, as well as other key packages like(Redux Thunk and Reselect, immer) and helper functions

 ## Configure Store